False title: In favor of false titles

-In 2009, the usage writer William Safire stated that the article "the" gives the title excessive emphasis and that it sounds strange to American speakers.
-According to Bill Walsh, writing in 2004, The New York Times is the only American newspaper which forbids false titles.
+In 2009, usage writer William Safire stated that the article "the" gives the title excessive emphasis and that it sounds strange to American speakers.
+According to Bill Walsh, writing in 2004, The New York Times is the only American newspaper that forbids false titles.
 He considers that the alternative "may seem stilted, even wacky", because false titles are in widespread use.

 British usage

 British style guides have in the past considered the construction not only journalese but an Americanism, or at least less "embedded" in British English.
 The journal The Economist proscribes the use of the false title.
 The style guide of the newspaper The Guardian advises against it.
-As of 2022, the BBC style guide comments that the construction can avoid "unnecessary clutter".
+As of 2018, the BBC style guide said that the construction can avoid "unnecessary clutter".